DrewHalverson/DrewHalverson.github.io/about.markdown

 I'm also interested in playing music on a variety of instruments, luthiery, woodworking, and ADV motorcycling.

-Mindfullness is also very important to me.
+Mindfulness is also very important to me.
 I have been practicing meditation for over a decade.